2021 Annual BIPOC Bookseller Award

-Duende District & The Word have founded the first annual BIPOC Bookseller Awards to celebrate and uplift the Black and Brown independent booksellers whose dedication to indie bookstores, and their Black, Indigenous and POC colleagues and communities, have touched and influenced countless lives.
+Duende District & The Word continue with the second annual BIPOC Bookseller Awards to celebrate and uplift the Black and Brown independent booksellers whose dedication to indie bookstores, and their Black, Indigenous and POC colleagues and communities, have touched and influenced countless lives.

 All BIPOC who work in U.S. independent bookstores in any capacity are eligible to be nominated for the three categories (nominations for the same bookseller in multiple categories is allowed).
-The winning booksellers will be honored during a dedicated ceremony, and receive a plaque, a $1000 prize, and registration to the 2020 [margins.] conference.
+The winning booksellers will be honored during #MarginsBookstores Month celebrations, and will receive a plaque and a $1000 prize.

 This award is for the bookseller who goes above and beyond to advocate for Black and Brown booksellers and literary representation, in their stores and communities.

 This award is for the bookseller whose vision, whether entrepreneurial or programmatic, has shown us what the future of the industry should be.